vh141201/projetos/1. Streaming_data/ClickStream/README.md

 # Callcenter ML Streaming Project

-Real time events processing pipeline utilizing Apache Kafka, PySpark for ETL data processing and big data analysis.
+Real time events processing pipeline utilizing Apache Kafka, PySpark for ETL data processing and big data analysis, saving the data in a Delta Lake format.
 Then I made an interactive dashboard utilizing Power BI to present the results.

 ## Project architecture